Joel-Haeberli/it-security-docs/docs/themes/Kerberos Delegation.md

 ![[kerberos-17.png]]

-- S4U2Self does not require specific permission -> anyone can request an ST from some user to itself
+- S4U2Self does not require specific permission $\rightarrow$ anyone can request an ST from some user to itself
 - The ticket is only tagged as FORWARDABLE (usable for S4U2Proxy) if:
 	- The requesting account is configured for constrained delegation with protocol transition (TrustedToAuthForDelegation UAC flag is set)
 	- The target is not flagged as sensitive